safenetwork/safenetwork.org/community.md

 The [SAFE Network Forum](https://safenetforum.org) is great for having in-depth discussions on subjects related to the SAFE Network.
 But in some cases maybe you don't feel like creating a new topic.
 For example, you might prefer to first ask your question in a chat room and only create a new topic if necessary.

 The [#safenetwork:matrix.org](https://riot.im/app/#/room/#safenetwork:matrix.org) room can be used for general discussion about the SAFE Network, and it's a good place to ask for help.
-It's bridged with the [SAFE Network Telegram group](https://t.me/safenetwork), the **#general** channel of the [SAFE Network Discord server](https://discord.safenetwork.org/) and the [safenetwork/general Gitter room](https://gitter.im/safenetwork/general).
+It's bridged with the [@safenetwork](https://t.me/safenetwork) Telegram group, the [#general](https://discord.gg/0ak6ESm4oAR3oXik) channel of the SAFE Network Discord server and the [safenetwork/general](https://gitter.im/safenetwork/general) Gitter room.

 The [#safenetwork-dev:matrix.org](https://riot.im/app/#/room/#safenetwork-dev:matrix.org) room can be used for technical discussion about the core libraries and APIs of the SAFE Network, and it's a good place to talk with other developers.
-It's bridged with the [SAFE Developers Telegram group](https://t.me/safedev), the **#development** channel of the [SAFE Network Discord server](https://discord.safenetwork.org/) and the [safenetwork/development Gitter room](https://gitter.im/safenetwork/development).
+It's bridged with the [@safedev](https://t.me/safedev) Telegram group, the [#development](https://discord.gg/KPfJXgW) channel of the SAFE Network Discord server and the [safenetwork/development](https://gitter.im/safenetwork/development) Gitter room.

 The [#safemarkets:matrix.org](https://riot.im/app/#/room/#safemarkets:matrix.org) room can be used for discussion about MaidSafeCoin/Safecoin and other cryptocurrency trading chat.
-It's bridged with the [MAID trading chat Telegram group](https://t.me/maidsafecoin) and the **#trading** channel of the [SAFE Network Discord server](https://discord.safenetwork.org/).
+It's bridged with the [@maidsafecoin](https://t.me/maidsafecoin) Telegram group and the [#trading](https://discord.gg/MzjRRXv) channel of the SAFE Network Discord server.

 Any messages you post in the Matrix rooms mentioned above will automatically show up on Telegram, Discord and Gitter (and vice versa: if other users post messages on Telegram, Discord or Gitter, you will receive them via Matrix).

 ## Reddit

-We mainly use the [/r/safenetwork](https://www.reddit.com/r/safenetwork) subreddit.
+We mainly use the [r/safenetwork](https://www.reddit.com/r/safenetwork) subreddit.

-Previously, we were also using the /r/maidsafe subreddit, but MaidSafe decided to archive /r/maidsafe so that we can all focus our attention on /r/safenetwork.
+Previously, we were also using the r/maidsafe subreddit, but MaidSafe decided to archive r/maidsafe so that we can all focus our attention on r/safenetwork.
 [See this post](https://safenetforum.org/t/reddit-migration-to-r-safenetwork/20334) for more info.

 ## Meetup groups